 — Jon Wish, a family caregiver helped by HopeHealth

 As a special part of our holistic approach to hospice, we are proud to offer compassionate volunteers skilled in alternative support services.
 These include:

 We use trained animals and certified handlers to offer comfort and companionship to patients and families.

 Hand Massage with Aromatherapy

-soothes, reduces pain and discomfort, induces sleep, and provides an atmosphere of relaxation and calm for patients and families.
+Soothing sounds reduce pain and discomfort, induce sleep, and provide an atmosphere of relaxation and calm for patients and families.

 The ancient Japanese healing art of "laying on hands," utilizing the power of touch to evoke deep peace and relaxation.

 At end of life, patients often want to tell their story and share it with their loved ones.
 They also desire an opportunity to process some of their unresolved life experiences.
 HopeHealth's Hope Stories program offers patients an opportunity to preserve their memories in the way that best serves each patient.
 This can be done through writing letters to family members, scrap booking, organizing photos or recording, and more.